 It worked swimmingly.
 From there, we took the show on the road, so to speak.

-Vaco is a global company with local roots, which is what makes us so different from many other talent and solutions firms.
-But it can also lead to market segmentation.
-Local sales teams weren’t always aware of the breadth of services we have to offer from an enterprise-level perspective.
-And that was largely okay because we knew what our clients needed and how we could deliver solid solutions, leveraging cross-functional teams.
+Vaco is a global company with local roots, which is what makes us so different from many other talent solutions firms.
+But this quality can also lead to market segmentation.
+Local sales teams weren’t always aware of the breadth of services we offer from an enterprise-level perspective.
+And historically, that was largely okay because we knew what our clients needed and how we could deliver solid solutions by leveraging cross-functional teams.